CALL FOR APPLICATIONS FOR RESIDENCIES

 - A 10-20 page sample of recent writing.

-Applicants should propose alternate residency dates if possible, and the number of weeks being requested.
+Applicants should propose alternate residency dates if possible.

 The Al Purdy A-frame Association